When Anita Baker released her Rhythm of Love album in 1994, she had already had four solid albums and seven Grammy Awards.

 A week before Rhythm of Love hit stores, “Body and Soul” soared to the number-one spot, three weeks after its debut (No. 15) on the newly launched Billboard Adult R&B Songs chart.
 Baker extended her chart-topping streak with “I Apologize” and notched a top-five hit with “It’s Been You.”

 Less than a year after its release, Rhythm of Love earned double-platinum certification.
-This marked Baker’s first LP to exceed platinum status since 1988’s Giving You The Best That I Got.
+It marked Baker’s first LP to exceed platinum status since 1988’s Giving You The Best That I Got.

 Beyond her platinum plaques, Baker went on to win countless awards, including an American Music Award for Favorite Soul/R&B Female Artist and a Grammy Award for Best Female R&B Vocal Performance (“I Apologize”).

-To celebrate the 25th anniversary of Rhythm of Love, Rated R&B takes a look back at the full album to rank each recording from least epic to most epic.
+To celebrate Rhythm of Love, Rated R&B looks back at the whole album to rank each recording.

 Aside from a cliché song title, this heartfelt record’s standout parts are Baker’s sweet vocals and the exquisite production.